deepsuthar496/n8n-nodes-ai-switch/README.md

 # n8n-nodes-airouter

-This is an n8n community node that provides AI-powered routing capabilities.
+This is an n8n node that provides AI-powered routing capabilities.
 It automatically analyzes content and routes workflow execution based on the analysis, supporting both AI-based and keyword-based routing strategies.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.